OasisLMF/GenerateDocs/src/sections/financial-module.rst

 * Insured loss: the loss ceded to the direct insurance contracts,

-* Net loss: the insured loss net of resinsurance recoveries.
+* Net loss: the insured loss net of reinsurance  recoveries.

 Exposure is uploaded in the OED exposure format.
 See `here <https://github.com/simplitium/oed>`_ for full details.